robj411/p2_drivers/README.md

 Costs and impacts of vaccine preparedness investments for SARS-X
-pandemics: DAEDALUS code and model description
+pandemics: daedalus code and model description
 ================

 - [1 Simulation rules](#1-simulation-rules)